hyprwm/hyprland-wiki/content/hypr-ecosystem/user/xdg-desktop-portal-hyprland.md

 A portal implements certain functionalities, such as opening file pickers or screen sharing.

 [xdg-desktop-portal-hyprland](https://github.com/hyprwm/xdg-desktop-portal-hyprland) is Hyprland's xdg-desktop-portal implementation.
-It allows for screensharing, global shortcuts, etc.
+It allows for screen sharing, global shortcuts, etc.

 > [!NOTE]
 > Throughout this document, `xdg-desktop-portal-hyprland` will be referred to as XDPH.